The Four Color Theorem -- A New Simple Proof by Induction: Main Result

-By all the above conditions, when $d(v)$ $=$ $4,$ it is always possible to find colorings of $G-v$ in which $G-v$ is 4 colorable and $v_1$, $v_2$, $v_3$ and $v_4$ take at the most three colors out of the 4 colors.
-Figures 9.1 to 9.5 are the different colorings under $d(v)$ $=$ $4$ (in the sense, if the number of elements of $R_is$ are reduced further, then it is easy to see that $v_1$, $v_2$, $v_3$ and $v_4$ require at the most 3 colors out of the colors 1, 2, 3, 4).
+By all the above conditions, when $d(v)$ $=$ $4,$ it is always possible to find { proper} colorings of $G-v$ in which $G-v$ is 4 colorable and $v_1$, $v_2$, $v_3$ and $v_4$ take at the most three colors out of the 4 colors.
+See Figures 7.1 to 7.5.
+They are the { proper} colorings with more colors under $d(v)$ $=$ $4$ (in the sense, if the number of elements of $R_is$ are reduced further, then it is easy to see that $v_1$, $v_2$, $v_3$ and $v_4$ require at the most 3 colors out of the 4 colors) { under the above conditions}. { Thus, in the case of $d(v)$ = 4}, by applying a color out of the 4 colors and different from that of $v_1$, $v_2$, $v_3$ and $v_4$ to $v$, the graph $G$ is 4 colorable.